-(https://osf.io/7qe4b/?view_only=30e9e3e137954e26b375c89562aaf060).
-Participants were recruited via the National Opinion Research Center's (NORC) AmeriSpeak® panel (Montgomery et al., 2016).
-Funded and operated by NORC at the University of Chicago, AmeriSpeak® is a probability-based panel designed to be representative of the US household population.
-Randomly selected US households are sampled using area probability and address-based sampling, with a known, non-zero probability of selection from the NORC National Sample Frame.
-These sampled households are then contacted by US mail, telephone, and field interviewers (face to face).
+We preregistered our study on Open Science Framework (https:// osf.io/7qe4b).
+Participants were recruited via the National Opinion Research Center's (NORC) AmeriSpeak panel (Montgomery et al., 2016).
+Funded and operated by NORC at the University of Chicago, AmeriSpeak is a probability-based panel designed to be representative of the U.S. household population.
+Randomly selected U.S. households are sampled using area probability and addressbased sampling, with a known, nonzero probability of selection from the NORC National Sample Frame.
+These sampled households are then contacted by U.S. mail, telephone, and field interviewers (face to face).
 The panel provides sample coverage of approximately 97% of the U.S. household population.
 Those excluded from the sample include people with P.O.
 Box only addresses, some addresses not listed in the USPS Delivery Sequence File, and some newly constructed dwellings.
-While most AmeriSpeak households participate in surveys by web, non-internet households can participate in AmeriSpeak surveys by telephone.
+While most AmeriSpeak households participate in surveys by web, noninternet households can participate in AmeriSpeak surveys by telephone.
 Households without conventional internet access but having web access via smartphones are allowed to participate in AmeriSpeak surveys by web.
 AmeriSpeak panelists participate in NORC studies or studies conducted by NORC on behalf of governmental agencies, academic researchers, and media and commercial organizations.
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.

 Of the 1,124 AmeriSpeak panelists that were eligible for the survey (i.e., were college-educated and employed at an organization with >1 employee), N = 1,063 completed the survey (94.6% completion rate).
-Of these, N = 1,032 completed the key variables to identify their social class background and could be included in the final sample ($M{age} = 42.00 \ SD{age} = 10.04; 49\%$ female; 51% male; 7% Asian; 10% Black; 7% Hispanic; 71% non-Hispanic White; 3% Multiracial; 2% Other).
+Of these, N = 1,014 completed the key variables to identify their social class background and organizational values and behavior and could be included in the final sample $(M{age} =$ 43.39, SD{age} = 12.35; 49% female; 51% male; 7% Asian; 9% Black; 7% Hispanic; 71% non-Hispanic White; 3% Multiracial; 2% other).
 A sensitivity analysis suggested we were adequately powered to detect a small effect of d = 0.03 at 95% power.
-Following prior research and as in Study 1, participants' social class backgrounds were assessed using parental/guardian educational attainment (Stephens et al., 2023).
-Specifically, individuals were classified as coming from a working-class background if both of their parents/guardians had attained less than a four-year college degree (30%).
-Those individuals with at least one parent/guardian with a four-year college degree were classified as coming from a middle-class background (70%).
+Following prior research and as in Pilot Study 1B, participants' social class backgrounds were assessed using parental/guardian educational attainment (Stephens et al., in press).
+Specifically, individuals were classified as coming from a working-class background if both of their parents/guardians had attained less than a 4-year college degree (29%).
+Those individuals with at least one parent/guardian with a 4-year college degree were classified as coming from a middle-class background (71%).

-Procedure.
+Procedure

 Participants were recruited to complete an "Organizational Culture Survey" online via AmeriSpeak.
 After obtaining informed consent, participants completed our survey and were then paid, debriefed, and thanked for their participation.

-Transparency and Openness.
-Study materials and data are available via OSF.
+Study materials and data are available via the Open Science Framework (OSF).

-Measures.
-See Table S3 for means, standard deviations, and inter-correlations among all key variables in Study 2.
+See Table S3 in the online supplemental materials for means, standard deviations, and intercorrelations among all key variables in Study 2.